rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

 ### Accept or reject a shared image

-As explained earlier, to prevent spam in your image list, you must accept an image before it appears in your image list.
-There are two places in the Cloud Control Panel where you can find out whether someone has shared an image with you:
+As explained earlier, to prevent spam in your image list, you must accept an image before it displays in your image list.
+You can find out whether someone has shared an image with you in the following places in the Cloud Control Panel:

 -   **Your list of Saved Images:** When someone has shared an image with you, a notification appears at the top of your list of saved